 Change is a natural part of the business world.
 Procedures that you rely on today will have to change over time so as to stay effective.

-It’s a good practice to review your SOPs at least once every year to ensure that they’re up to date.
+It’s good practice to review your SOPs at least once every year to ensure that they’re up to date.
 Some businesses may want to make the reviews more frequent and could recommend bi-annual or even quarterly reviews of important SOPs.

 Getting your employees involved in the review process can make it much easier and effective.